department-of-veterans-affairs/vets-website/va-gov/pages/life-insurance/file-appeal-for-tsgli.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

+This will depend on whether you have any new evidence or documentation to support your appeal, or if you're filing an appeal for a Veteran as their guardian, power of attorney, or military trustee.

 <h3>If you have new evidence or documentation to support your appeal</h3>
 You can send this along with your form.
 Evidence may include documents like a doctor’s report, police report, or supporting statement from someone familiar with your condition or situation.

 <b>Be sure to:</b>
 <ul>
-<li>Check the box on the form that fits what your new evidence is supporting, and write a brief description of the evidence.
-Include information like the specific page number(s) where the new information appears in your medical record, or the specific date of a police report.</li>
+<li>Check the box on the form that fits the description of what your new evidence is supporting, and write a brief description of the evidence.
+Include details like the specific page number(s) where the new information appears in your medical record, or the specific date of a police report.</li>
-<li>Highlight any new evidence in your medical records</li>
+<li>Highlight any new evidence in your medical records.</li>
 <li>Submit only the new evidence or documentation that supports your appeal.
 You don’t need to resend documents you sent before.
 If you send everything again, this will delay your appeal.</li>
 </ul>